RainingComputers/ShnooTalk/README.md

 - [x] Assigning conditional expressions
 - [x] Setup github workflows and build for other platforms
 - [x] Function forward declaration
-- [ ] Cleanup format strings and function call in Translator
 - [ ] Error recovery in lexer and parser
 - [ ] Static variables
 - [ ] Struct alignment and padding